-Over the past couple of months, we’ve been building a React Native-based streaming video app for mobile, tablet, and TV devices using You.i TV’s cross-platform SDK, .
-We’ve talked before about our experience as a whole but today we want to dig down deep and talk about a feature that we really enjoy: the FocusManager.
+Over the past couple of months, we’ve been building a React Native-based streaming video app for mobile, tablet, and TV devices using You.i TV’s cross-platform SDK, You.i Engine One.
+We’ve talked before about our experience working with You.i Engine One as a whole but today we want to dig down deep and talk about a feature that we really enjoy: the FocusManager.

 When developing applications for connected TV and Smart TV platforms, it’s important to remember that user input comes from a remote.

 Now that I’ve stated the obvious, how do we, as developers, handle and give proper feedback to the user when they are interacting with said remote?
 Enter Focus Management.